Meal

 Red snow crab

 Akita Prefecture is actually a hidden crab kingdom.
-Boil the red snow crab caught in the depths off the Oga Peninsula.
-After all, please enjoy the fresh and delicate sweetness. * No fishing from January to February to protect resources
+Red snow crabs caught in the deep waters off the Oga Peninsula are boiled on the beach with gusto.
+Please enjoy its freshness and delicate sweetness.
+Fishing is prohibited from January to February for resource protection.

 -